wenjian0202/amod-abm/README.md

 The main function in `main.py` will simulate the system given input parameters from `Constants.py`.
 An example of the results of a typical simulation run could be found in folder `output`.
 System performance indicators for analysis include wait time, travel time, detour and service rate at the traveler side, as well as vehicle miles traveled, rebalancing distancc and average load at the operator side.

-### upcoming features

 The following features are expected to be available by the end of this year (2017):
 - time-variant demand across a day
 - automated interaction with the demand prediction models (so as to link with pricing)
 - statistics regarding operational cost and revenue

-### ongoing parts
+## ongoing parts

 The following parts of the code are still experimental.
 They might be NOT BUG-FREE:
 - `simulated_annealing()` in class `Model`: slow and not very effective
-- `dqn.py` for training DQN: slow by nature; current version overacts; multiagent model in development
+- `dqn.py` for training DQN: slow by nature; current version overacts; multiagent model in construction

 ## how do I get started?

 Python is an interpreted language and the core code could be executed without previously compiling into machine languages.
-However, OSRM, written in C++14, should be built from source beforehand.
+However, OSRM, written in C++14, should be built from source.

 The following installation guideline targets MacOS.
 For more information please go to OSRM [Wiki](https://github.com/Project-OSRM/osrm-backend#open-source-routing-machine).